open-resources/physics_bank/content/public/006.Force/Friction/vehicle_in_circular_motion/vehicle_in_circular_motion.md

     allow-blank: true
     label: $F_{friction} = $
     suffix: $\rm{N}$
+myst:
   substitutions:
     params:
       vars:
         title: Vehicle in Circular Motion
-      vehicle: sedan
+        vehicle: truck
-    m: 2100.0
+      m: 1600.0
-    v: 73.0
+      v: 79.0
-    r: 98.0
+      r: 120.0
-    theta: 19.0
+      theta: 18.0
       f_s: 0.6
       f_k: 0.4
       f_r: 0.02
       part1:
         ans1:
           value: centre, kinetic
           feedback: Close!
 Consider if the tires are rolling or sliding.
         ans2:
           value: outside, static
           feedback: Close!
 Consider why the vehicle is able to travel in a circle.
         ans3:
           value: centre, static
           feedback: Great!
 You got it!
         ans4:
           value: outside, kinetic
           feedback: 'Consider why the vehicle is able to travel in a circle, and if its tires are rolling or sliding. '
 ---
 # {{ params.vars.title }}